Neurone/reMarkable/README.md

 # reMarkable

 Customizations for reMarkable Paper Tablet.
-Script tested on version 2.0.x and 2.1.x
+Script tested without problem on version 2.0.x and 2.1.x.
+With 2.11.x substitution of suspend image does not work, I need to investigate why.

 ## Automatically change your poweroff and suspend screens every 5 minutes

 ### Manual installation

-- Connect to your reMarkable via ssh and copy this repo into a temp folder i.e. `/home/root/temp/reMarkable-1.0.0`
+- Connect to your reMarkable via ssh and copy this repo into a temp folder i.e. `/home/root/temp/reMarkable-1.0.1`

 - From the temp folder, create dedicated folders for your scripts and images